 To satisfy the General Education language requirement, native speakers must obtain a waiver of language requirement form from the Department of Modern Languages, Literatures, and Linguistics and take an appropriate test.

-A native speaker may not enroll in any undergraduate skills course in his or her native language and/or dialect, with the single exception of the course in Advanced Composition 3423, but may earn credit by advanced standing exams.
+native speaker may not enroll in any undergraduate skills course in his or her native language, with the single exception of the course in Advanced Composition 3423, but may earn credit by advanced standing exams.
 Undergraduate skills courses include all courses in which the primary goal is language usage, i.e., all elementary and intermediate courses, and all composition, conversation and phonetics courses.
 However, this does not preclude native speakers from earning credit by advanced standing exams.